mongodb/docs/source/reference/javascript.rst

 .. js:function:: snapshot()

    Append the :js:func:`snapshot()` method to the :js:func:`find()` query to toggle the "snapshot" mode.
 This ensures that the query will not miss any documents and return no duplicates, when other operations modify objects while the query runs.
 Snapshot mode only affects documents modified documents, not inserted or removed documents.

    Queries with results of less than 1 megabyte are effectively snapshotted.

 .. js:function:: sort()

    Append the :js:func:`sort()` method to the :js:func:`find()`" queries to control the order that the query returns matching documents.
 Consider the following example:

    .. code-block:: javascript

       db.collection.find().sort( { age: -1 } );

-   Here, the query returns all documents in ``collection`` ordered based on the ``age`` field in descending order.
+   Here, the query returns all documents in ``collection`` ordered by the ``age`` field in descending order.
 Specify a value of negative one (e.g. "``-1``", as above) to sort in descending order or a positive value (e.g. "``1``") to sort in ascending order.

    Unless you have a index for the specified key pattern, use :js:func:`sort()` in conjunction with :js:func:`limit()` to avoid